jm2652/Oakland_Crime/README.md

 • Tools for aggregating and standardizing crime dataset to facilitate analysis.

-• Data analysis and visualizations of crime trends, using regression and time series analysis to analyze trends across police beats, neighborhoods, and citywide.
+• Analysis and visualizations of crime trends, using regression and time series analysis to analyze trends across police beats, neighborhoods, and citywide.

 • Spatial analysis tools for visualizing and analyzing changes over time, including clustering (Moran's I statistic), hot spot (Getis-Ord GI* statistic) analysis, and spatial regression.